 Summary: The papers of New York painter Oscar Collier consists of printed materials relating to Collier and his circle of "Indian Space" painters and dates from 1945 to 1947.
 Included are exhibition catalogs of Collier shows, including a joint show of Collier and Howard Daum at (Carl) Ashby Gallery (1946), the show 8 and a Totempole at Gallery Neuf (1946), and Collier's first one man show at Galerie Neuf (1947); The League (winter 1946), the bulletin of the Art Students League containing an article by Collier "Art and Commercial America"; 4 issues of the art and literature quarterly Iconograph with Kenneth Beaudoin as editor and Collier as associate editor, and its supplement The Iconography Quarterly Supplement of Prejudice and Opinion (1946-1947).

 Oscar Collier (1924-1998) was a New York painter, associated with the movement from the 1940s and 1950s known as "Indian Space Painting" which drew inspiration from Pre-Columbian Art and Abstract Expressionism.
 This group of artists studied or taught at The Art Students League and were heavily influenced by Native American and Indigenous art.

-The printed material was donated 1995 by Oscar Collier; he lent the photographs for microfilming at the same time.
+The Oscar Collier papers printed materials were donated to the Archives of American Art in 1995 by Oscar Collier; he lent the photographs for microfilming at the same time.